dinhdatthong1809/hierarchy-exercise/README.md

 - PostgreSQL database runs on port `5432`

 ### How to test APIs in local
-Using Postman, please go to `employee` folder and import collection file `employee-hierarchy-excercise.postman_collection.json` into Postman
+Using Postman, please go to `project folder` and import collection file `employee-hierarchy-excercise.postman_collection.json` into Postman

 ### To start the application in IDE (IntelliJ IDEA is recommended)
 Make sure the application or integration tests run with environment variables (please adapt the value based on your environment):